Surrendering a Pet

 Deciding to give up a pet that has been part of your family can be a difficult and emotional experience for both you and the pet.
 Whatever your reason may be, you owe it to your pet to consider all your options and choose the one that is best for both of you.
 Below are some common reasons people surrender their pets.

 Often times pet owners give up too easily when looking for housing that will allow them to keep their pets.
 Be flexible but persistent, and refer to pet-friendly housing directories.
-Build a “pet résumé” with items such as medical records, training certificates, and reference letters to show your potential landlord you are a responsible owner with a well-behaved pet.
+Join thousands of pet parents who have successfully used Home To Home™ to find a new home for their pet.

 Many behavior issues can be solved by training, either in the home or with professional classes.
 Research positive reinforcement training methods on the Internet or in a library.
 Shelter staff can also provide resources.